-For the year ended December 31, 2016, the Company recorded current income tax expense of approximately\$152 and deferred income tax benefit of approximately\$642.
-For the year ended December 31, 2015, the Company recorded current income tax expense of approximately\$152 and deferred income tax benefit of approximately\$642.
-For the year ended December 31, 2015, the Company recognized a total provision for income taxes of\$1,343 for the Company's consolidated subsidiaries.
-For the year ended December 31, 2015, the Company recorded current income tax expense of approximately\$160 and deferred income tax expense of approximately\$1,183.
-For the year ended December 31, 2014, the Company recognized a total provision for income taxes of\$929 for the Company's consolidated subsidiaries.
-For the year ended December 31, 2014, the Company recorded current income tax expense of approximately \$436 and deferred income tax expense of approximately \$493.
+For the year ended December 31, 2017, the Company recognized a total provision for income taxes of approximately \$416 for the Company's consolidated subsidiaries.
+For the year ended December 31, 2017, the Company recorded current income tax expense of approximately \$556 and deferred income tax benefit of approximately \$140.
+For the year ended December 31, 2016, the Company recognized a total income tax benefit of \$490 for the Company's consolidated subsidiaries.
+For the year ended December 31, 2016, the Company recorded current income tax expense of approximately \$152 and deferred income tax benefit of approximately \$642.
+For the year ended December 31, 2015, the Company recognized a total provision for income taxes of \$1,343 for the Company's consolidated subsidiaries.
+For the year ended December 31, 2015, the Company recorded current income tax expense of approximately \$160 and deferred income tax expense of approximately \$1,183.

-As of December 31, 2016 and December 31, 2015, the Company had \$1,034 and \$1,676, respectively, of deferred tax liabilities primarily relating to deferred taxes attributable to certain differences between the computation of income for U.S. federal income tax purposes as compared to GAAP.
-As of December 31, 2015, the Company had a deferred tax asset of \$520 attributable to one of the Company's consolidated subsidiaries primarily related to net operating losses.
-The Company determined that it was more likely than not that the subsidiary would have insufficient taxable income to realize some portion or all of the deferred tax asset.
-As such, as of December 31, 2015, a full valuation allowance of \$520 has been recorded against the deferred tax asset.
+As of December 31, 2017 and December 31, 2016, the Company had \$894 and \$1,034, respectively, of deferred tax liabilities primarily relating to deferred taxes attributable to certain differences between the computation of income for U.S. federal income tax purposes as compared to GAAP.

 The Company has adopted the Income Taxes topic of the Accounting Standards Codification Topic 740 ("ASC 740").
 ASC 740 provides guidance for income taxes, including how uncertain income tax positions should be recognized, measured, and disclosed in the financial statements.
-Based on its analysis, the Company has determined that there were no uncertain income tax positions that do not meet the more likely than not threshold through December 31, 2016.
-The 2013 through 2016 tax years remain subject to examination by the U.S. federal, state, and local tax authorities.
+Based on its analysis, the Company has determined that there were no uncertain income tax positions that do not meet the more likely than not threshold through December 31, 2017.
+The 2014 through 2017 tax years remain subject to examination by the U.S. federal, state, and local tax authorities.

 Distributions-Distributions to common stockholders of the Company are recorded on the record date as set by the board of directors.
 The Company intends to make distributions to its stockholders that will be sufficient to enable the Company to maintain its status as a RIC.
-The Company intends to distribute approximately all of its adjusted net investment income (see Note 5.
+The Company intends to distribute approximately all of its net investment income (see Note 5.
 Agreements) on a quarterly basis and substantially all of its taxable income on an annual basis, except that the Company may retain certain net capital gains for reinvestment.